UCLALibrary/library-website-nuxt/README.md

 - `nvm use` reads the Node version from `.nvmrc` when present.
 - pnpm is selected automatically through Corepack and the repo’s `packageManager` field.
-- "Run pnpm commands as usual"
+- Run pnpm commands as usual

 ## Troubleshooting